 Another very effective method of controlling downspout discharge is the use of a catch basin.
 The catch basin is placed directly below the downspout outlet and serves as a collection point which transfers the water to a solid drain pipe and then to an emitter or grate.
 The distinct advantage of the catch basin is the grate, which covers the top of the unit.
 This grating serves as a filter to prevent debris from clogging your underground pipe.
 Simply wiping off the grate periodically will keep the system working efficiently.

 Catch basins come in a variety of sizes and outlet configuration which should be taken into consideration when designing your system.
-Basin selection will be a function of anticipated water volume, piping size and depth and water source layout.
+Basin selection will be a function of anticipated water volume, piping size, and depth and water source layout.
 This is best done by a water management expert or landscape architect/engineer.
 Next is the fun part - grate selection.
-Catch basin grate selection is very broad to the point that you can pick color, style and material based on the aesthetics and volume required.
+Catch basin grate selection is very broad to the point that you can pick the color, style, and material based on the aesthetics and volume required.
 Plastic, green and black being the most common, is the most economical.
-Brass, copper or chrome would be a more personal statement that can add to the overall landscape design, but more expensive.
+Brass, copper, or chrome would be a more personal statement that can add to the overall landscape design, but more expensive.

 Whichever method you choose, direct connection to a solid drain pipe or the catch basin design, the key is to collect stormwater runoff and direct it away from the foundation.
 Remember, the goal is to protect your home from flooding and foundation damage.